Freeze engulfs Europe, rare Rome snow disrupts flights

 In Germany temperatures plunged to their lowest so far this winter with a low of -27.5 degrees centigrade recorded at the Zugspitze, Germany’s highest mountain.
 But even in the ordinarily more temperate coastal climes, temperatures were well below zero on Monday, according to the German Weather Service.

-Heavy snow left thousands in western Bulgaria without power, disrupting transport and shutting down schools, prompting the Balkan country’s authorities to warn people to refrain from traveling.
+Heavy snow left thousands in western Bulgaria without power, disrupting transport and shutting down schools, prompting the Balkan country’s authorities to warn people to refrain from travelling.

 Transport is expected to be badly hit when more severe weather strikes on Tuesday and Wednesday.

 Frank Saunders, Met Office Chief Operational Meteorologist, said daytime temperatures would struggle to rise above freezing this week.
-Public Health England advised family and neighbors of the elderly to check they were ok.
+Public Health England advised family and neighbours of the elderly to check they were ok.

 The cold snap triggered a jump in power prices in France, a country still largely reliant on electric heating, though price moves in Germany were less pronounced.